Reference Attributes

 function passByReference(n) {

-// * is the dereference operator, and it is used to:
+// * is the dereference operator.
+It is used to:

-// Reads the value at the memory location pointed to by pointer n,
+// Read the value at the location pointed to by n,

-// increments it by 1, then writes the result back to that location.
+// then add 1 and write the result back to that location.

 *n = *n + 1